 Some people find motivation and inspiration by hearing alcohol recovery stories.
 Many rehab facilities and medical centers offer aftercare programs and meetings that allow people to share experiences, successes and motivating insights and inspiration in a safe, non-judgemental environment.

-Contact The Recovery Village Palm Beach to speak with a representative about receiving professional treatment for alcohol addiction.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about receiving professional treatment for alcohol addiction.
 You deserve a healthier future, call today.

 Bayard, Max; et al. “Alcohol Withdrawal Syndrome.”
 American Family Physician, March 2004.
 Accessed September 12, 2019.